deepakrpr981/Covid-19-Analysis-Prediction-using-Python-and-Power-BI/README.md

 In this tutorial, we will learn how to convert the DataFrame column of string into datetime format, "dd/mm/yy".
 The user cannot execute any time-series based operations on the dates if they are not in the required format.
 To deal with this, we need to convert the dates into the required date-time format.
 <img width="407" alt="5" src="https://github.com/deepakrpr981/Covid---19-Dashboard/assets/89341801/6b63f90d-8e7b-46ea-877f-529682a9d0d5">
+# Joins
+A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
+It is used to merge two tables into in new table  or retrieve data from there.
+There are 4 types of joins, as you can refer to below:

+1. If you want to access more than one table through a select statement.
+2. If you want to combine two or more table then SQL JOIN statement is used .it combines rows of that tables in one table and one can retrieve the information by a SELECT statement.
+3. The joining of two or more tables is based on common field between them.
+4. SQL INNER JOIN also known as simple join is the most common type of join.